 We are half way through our box and will be baking cookies and planting next weekend.
 (Tummy bugs stopped play on Sunday!)

 One of our activities was to make a leaf wreath and with mummy's supervision (ok and a lot of enthusiasm!) we followed the instructions for completing our wreath.
 These were very straightforward and easy to follow and everything in the pack is colour coded for quick reference.

 It was great to see Max getting so involved with the project as he is only coming up to 2 and a half so he's a wee bit young, but that didn't stop him.
 I even got daddy drawing out the leaf shapes.

 Each task varies in skill and time and is a great way of using up the weekend with creativity.
 The added bonus to these projects is everything is supplied for you so it doesn't matter if you don't have a lot of craft materials or baking materials or even craft minded.

 Max stays with his grandma two days a week whilst I'm at work and I think I will be joining the Weekend Box club subscription so he has extra activities to do with Grandma.

-The above wording is all my own and not influenced over products received.
+The above wording is all my own and not influenced by products received.